shidcordero/Android-Kotlin-Basecode/README.md

 - Retrofit 2
 - Data Binding

+On this implementation, no actual Web Service API.
+I use https://my-json-server.typicode.com/ to create a Fake Online REST API Server.
+You can find my server here(https://my-json-server.typicode.com/shidcordero12/android-json-server).

+Note:
-Note: This is still an ongoing project.
+This is still an ongoing project.

 Done:
 - User List